 The Clinic represents clients in a variety of different legal settings, including:

 - Litigation.
 The Clinic can file cases in state and federal courts, participate in public hearings, and file appeals of decisions to the DE Environmental Appeals Board, the PA Environmental Hearing Board, or the state courts.
 Although permitting and enforcement of state or federal environmental laws is a primary focus, zoning and land use decisions that pose adverse environmental impacts, claims related to environmental damage, and public utility law are also areas the Clinic has handled.
-You can view our Current Public Docket of pending matters that is updated monthly.
+You can view our Current Public Docket of pending matters that is updated quarterly.

 - Public Policy Analysis.
 The Clinic tackles important public policy issues via detailed research and analysis.
 In 2014, the Clinic prepared and published Analyzing the Legal Toolbox for Sea Level Rise Adaptation in Delaware: Options and Challenges for Regulators, Policymakers, Property Owners and the Public to provide a comprehensive review of legal tools that could be used in a sea level rise adaptation strategy at the local, county, and state levels in Delaware.